openmedlab/.github/profile/README.md

 In clinical application and research area, there are always strong needs to evaluate model performance.

+- [MedBench](https://medbench.opencompass.org.cn/home): An Open Evaluation Platform for Chinese Medical Large Language Models.

-- [A-Eval](https://github.com/openmedlab/A-Eval): A Benchmark for Cross-Dataset Evaluation of Abdominal Multi-Organ Segmentation
+- [A-Eval](https://github.com/openmedlab/A-Eval): A Benchmark for Cross-Dataset Evaluation of Abdominal Multi-Organ Segmentation.

 - [ELO](): The widely used Elo Rating tournament evaluation method for calculating the relative skill levels of LLMs.